Posture directly relates to Fatigue

 The very first question is, do you have a “Posture Problem?”
 For starters, take a picture of yourself from front to back and from the side.
 Do your landmarks line up and are they perpendicular to the floor?
 If you want to step it up just a notch, there’s a great free app available that you can check yourself and your family members.
 It’s much more scientific than just eyeballing it.
 It’s called “Posture Screen Remote”.
 If you would like us to assess your posture for free, go to the Apple store and download the app, send the results to us, and we will give you the full analysis.

-As an alternative, have Complete Spine Solutions in Brookhaven or Tucker evaluate your posture for you in person.
+As an alternative, have a chiropractor in Tucker, GA evaluate your posture for you in person.
 Schedule a comprehensive, scientifically sound, spinal biomechanical assessment.
 If you have a structural problem that is affecting how you look, feel and function, we will not only let you know if we can help, but can show you to what extent we can expect spinal improvement; if we can’t help your situation, we are always straight up and honest about that.
 We look forward to helping you change the course of your health, as we have done for so many others.